RitioL/PolyFatigueCrackSim/README.md

     ![Smooth vs. Non-smooth Grain Boundaries](images/gb.png)
 1. **Run `scriptGenerator.py`**
     - This script generates the batch polycrystal model generation script `neper.sh`.
 This batch script generates models with different grain distributions by changing the `-id` parameter in the `-T` command of `Neper` and also performs the meshing.
 However, `scriptGenerator.py` does not currently generate the Abaqus operation startup script, `startup.bat`, which is now located in the `workplace` folder.
+    - *Note*：The geometry model, as well as the shape and size of the grains, can be modified in the Neper command lines involved in this script.
+For convenience, you can add these parameters to the config.json file and have them read in the `scriptGenerator.py` script.
 2. **Change the directory to where `neper.sh` is located in the Ubuntu command line, then enter the following command:**
     ```bash
     ./neper.sh